AngelNull/expandable-djs-bot/README.md

 ````

 ## Documentation
-The documentation for this project can be found on the [website](https://edb.foxgirls.cc/docs) or in the documentation branch, if you plan to make any changes please target your pull requests there.
+The documentation for this project can be found on the [wiki](https://github.com/AngelNull/expandable-djs-bot/wiki/).

 ## Contributing
 First of all, thank you for thinking about contributing!
 Everything you need to know to contribute can be found [here](./.github/CONTRIBUTING.md)